Optimal shielding for Einstein gravity: Optimal shielding from within narrow gluing domains

 \end{itemize}

-Here, $p_{n, p}^{\lambdabf}$ denotes an upper bound exponent which is super-harmonic and generally depends upon the localization function $\lambda$.
-When applying the projection operator $\Solu^{\lambda}_{n,p}$, we discover that ${(\seedg,\seedh) - (g,h)}$ contains a harmonic contribution as part of the asymptotic structure of the solution at each asymptotic end.
-Namely, by examining an asymptotic version of the constraints at infinity (cf.\ Section~\ref{section4}), we unveil certain (asymptotic kernel) contributions associated with the sphere at infinity (cf.\ Section~\ref{section5}).
+Here, $ \overline p_\star>1$ denotes an upper bound exponent which depends upon the localization function $\lambda$.
+By examining an asymptotic version of the constraints at infinity (cf.\ Section~\ref{section4}), { we discover that $(g-\seedg,rh-r\seedh)$ contains an $r^{-1}$} harmonic contribution as part of the asymptotic structure of the solution at the asymptotic end, { which arises from the kernel of asymptotic operators on the sphere at infinity} (cf.\ Section~\ref{section5}).

 \paragraph{Overview of the main theorem.}